Courses may include

 This course will introduce the learner to the use of Alternating Current (AC), from the theory and safety aspects of working with AC on the aircraft.
 Learners will explore the physical properties of the various AC electrical components, and learn about voltage, current and resistance in an electrical circuit.
 They will be expanding on the material covered in the Direct Current course, and how AC differs from DC.
 Those concepts will be expanded by adding inductors and capacitors and how they affect the delivery of power.
 Learners will also be performing calculations to predict the effects of the various components in the various series and parallel circuits.
 They will then construct various circuits, measure the values, to verify the various the electrical theories, like Ohm’s Law and Kirchhoff’s Laws.

-This course is designed to introduce learners to the basic regulations regarding expectations and responsibilities of aircraft maintenance personnel – particularly the Aircraft Maintenance Engineer (AME) and the approved maintenance organizations (AMO) they work for.
-In addition to intensive review of Section V of the regulations, discussion and lectures from industry guests will help to impress on the learner the serious responsibility of the AME in ensuring safety and work quality in shop, and how the regulations, documentation, publications and rigorous processes create continuous and comprehensive quality assurance in aircraft maintenance.
+This course is designed to introduce students to the basic regulations regarding expectations and responsibilities of aircraft personnel and the approved maintenance organizations (AMO) they work for.
+Intensive review of Section V of the regulations, as well as discussion and lectures from industry guests will highlight the responsibility of the AME in ensuring safety and work quality in shop, and how the regulations, documentation, publications and rigorous processes create continuous and comprehensive quality assurance in aircraft maintenance.
 Various critical documents such as maintenance release forms, service logs, maintenance schedules and related paperwork will be explored.

 AMTM 1303 - Aircraft Systems Foundations I